hapijs/hapi/README.md

 };
 ```

+With multiple authentication strategies configured on the server, individual routes can specify which of these strategies to support.
+Below are the available options for the _'auth'_ config on a route.

+- `mode` - determines if a route requires authentication.
+Options are _none_, _optional_, and _required_.
+- `strategy` - the authentication strategy to use, will use the default strategy if not set.
+- `strategies` - an array in priority order of what authentication strategies the route supports.
+- `scope` - required session scope in order to access the endpoint.
+- `tos` - number that represents terms of service.
+Session must have an ext equal or greater than the configured tos value.
+- `entity` - the type of object that must exist on the session.
+Options are _any_, _user_, and _app_.

+##### Examples

+In the _'examples'_ folder is an _'auth.js'_ file that demonstrates creating a server with multiple authentication strategies.

 ### Cache

 **hapi** provides a built-in caching facility for storing and reusing request responses and helpers utilities.
 The provided implementations include Redis and MongoDB support